thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

     The following features are planned for an upcoming release:

-    * Export content based on the owner
-    * Set the owner on import
+    * Set the author on import
     * Export and import SQL views (probably won't work, but hasn't been tested)
     * Import connections and tables